-Per the Board of County Commissioners (BOCC) policy, a road’s condition (rating) is based on a scale of 1 -10 (with 10 being the worst).
+Per BOCC policy, a road’s condition (rating) is based on a scale of 1 -10 (with 10 being the worst).
 Any road rated a “7” or higher is placed on a list for future resurfacing.
 That list is then sorted based on density from highest to lowest (Density is the number of homes per foot of road).
 The current year’s resurfacing list will start with the highest density roadways and will continue until the budget amount for that year has been allocated.

 Q: What is my road’s condition (rating)?

-A: We inspect and rate every County owned local road every two years.
+A: We inspect and rate every County local road every two years.